 Boris Nemtsov emphasized to his friends and supporters: “You have to be courageous to secure your freedom in Russia,” He lived in Russia under Vladimir Putin’s rule for 15 years, defending human rights despite increasing pressure from the authorities.
 Nemtsov, who believed firmly in Russia’s indispensable role on the European stage, acted as a principle defender of democratic values in Russia.
 As a result, he became one of the main enemies of the ruling regime.

-Nemtsov’s political legacy serves as the foundation for the idea of the Boris Nemtsov Prize for Courage.
+Nemtsov’s political legacy serves as the foundation of the Boris Nemtsov Prize for Courage.
 The main goal of the Prize is to inspire and strengthen people who stand for the values of democracy and human rights despite the growing risks and pressure from the authorities.

-A joint project of the faculty of Philosophy of Charles University (Prague, Czech Republic) and the Boris Nemtsov Foundation for Freedom.
-The center regularly conducts public lectures by well-known Russian and European intellectuals, and supports Russian students who cannot continue their studies in Russia for political reasons.
+The Academic Center is a joint project of the Faculty of Arts of Charles University (Prague, Czech Republic) and the Boris Nemtsov Foundation for Freedom.
+The center regularly hosts public lectures by well-known Russian and European intellectuals, and supports Russian students who are unable to continue their studies in Russia for political reasons.
 The Center plans to conduct research projects, scientific conferences, and work with graduate students.

-Support program for political refugees and political emigrants who were forced to leave Russia and other countries, but want to continue to participate in the social and political life of their countries.
+This program provides support for political refugees and immigrants who were forced to leave their country, but still want to participate in their homeland’s political affairs.